 AML

-First in man study to evaluate the safety, tolerability and preliminary efficacy of the Fc-optimized FLT3 antibody FLYSYN for the treatment of acute myeloid leukemia patients with minimal residual disease.
+Phase 1 study to evaluate the safety, tolerability and efficacy of CLN-049 (FLT3xCD3) for the treatment of patients with acute myeloid leukemia (AML) and minimal residual disease (MRD).

 CLL: BeliVeR